New Black Panther Party: Alleged voter intimidation in Philadelphia

 According to an April 23, 2010 press release from the New Black Panther Party, the Philadelphia member involved in the nightstick incident was suspended until January 2010.
 "The New Black Panther Party made it clear then and now we don't support voter intimidation ...
 The charges against the entire organization and the chairman were dropped.
 The actions of one individual cannot be attributed to an entire organization any more than every act of any member of the Catholic Church be charged to the Vatican."

 Bounty for George Zimmerman's capture

-Another controversy occurred in 2012 after the NBPP offered a $10,000 bounty for the citizen's arrest of George Zimmerman, the perpetrator of the killing of Trayvon Martin.
+Another controversy occurred in 2012 after the NBPP offered a $10,000 bounty for the citizen's arrest of George Zimmerman, the man who killed Trayvon Martin.
 The group also stated that it believed in "a life for a life".
 The bounty offer was condemned and repudiated by Martin's family and others, including the Rev. Jesse Jackson.
 The NBPP's organizer, Mikhail Mohammed, said that the United States Constitution granted the right to a citizen's arrest.